Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Diabetes

-Radishes are low-calorie, low-GI, and high-fiber vegetables that contain chemical compounds that help regulate blood sugar levels, such as glucosinolate and isothiocyanate.
+Radishes are low-calorie, low-GI, and high-fiber vegetables with chemical compounds, such as glucosinolate and isothiocyanate, and high-fiber vegetables that help regulate blood sugar levels.
 Consuming radishes boosts the body's natural production of adiponectin.
 Increased levels of this hormone may protect against insulin resistance.
-Radishes also have coenzyme Q10, an antioxidant that aids in preventing diabetes [3].
+Radishes also have coenzyme Q10, an antioxidant that prevents diabetes (5).

 Cancer

 Radishes and other cruciferous vegetables can help prevent cancer.
 Radishes and rutabagas both contain phytochemicals and anthocyanins, which are anti-carcinogenic.
-They are high in sulforaphane, which has been shown in studies to be effective in the treatment of breast, colon, prostate, and ovarian cancers.
-The study [4] found that radish root extract contains several types of isothiocyanates, which cause cell death in some cancer cell lines.
+They are high in sulforaphane, which studies have shown to be effective in the treatment of breast, colon, prostate, and ovarian cancers.
+The study (6) found that radish root extract contains several types of isothiocyanates, which cause cell death in some cancer cell lines.

 Side Effects

-Rutabagas and radishes are thought to be relatively safe vegetables, but they may not be suitable for people who have gallstones.
+Rutabagas and radishes are considered relatively safe vegetables, but they may not be suitable for people with gallstones.
 Goitrogenic foods can impair thyroid function by inhibiting thyroid hormone synthesis, resulting in gland enlargement.

 Article author photo Elen Khachatrian